 - There’s no installation fee, of course, but you may pay more for your equipment

-- You’re not contractually obliged to a home security company and you can do any changes to your system
+- You’re not contractually obliged to a home security company and you can make any changes to your system yourself.

 Resolutions can vary, as will functionality, with some offering night vision in-built with motion detectors.